SiriusZYZ/Notes/slbs/QA.md

 # Honors & Rewards

-- during postgraduate study, I have received the first class of
+- during postgraduate study, I have received the first class of postgraduate academic scholarship, which would only be bestow to the top 10% of the students.
+-

 # Other Activities